 Advanced Cases of Cutaneous T-cell Lymphoma

 In advanced cases, physicians may perform bone marrow stem cell transplantation to replace cells damaged by chemotherapy with healthy ones.
-Specialists within Jefferson's transplant program are pioneering efforts to reduce complications of transplant procedures, such as a potentially fatal reaction called graft-versus-host disease (GVHD) in which the donor marrow attacks its new host.
+Specialists within Jefferson Health's transplant program are pioneering efforts to reduce complications of transplant procedures, such as a potentially fatal reaction called graft-versus-host disease (GVHD) in which the donor marrow attacks its new host.

 The standard method for preventing GVHD, which involves delivering chemotherapy drugs prior to transplantation, can weaken the immune system, which may cause infections and even secondary cancers.
-Through this novel procedure developed at Jefferson, chemotherapy drugs are administered after the introduction of T cells but before stem cells are given.
+Through this novel procedure developed at Jefferson Health, chemotherapy drugs are administered after the introduction of T cells but before stem cells are given.
 As a result, GVHD-causing cells are killed, while sparing cells that restore the immune system.
 In clinical trials, this approach is bringing individuals lacking well-matched donors quicker, broader access to transplants with better results.